Next review August 2024

-The Aim of this Policy is to set out guidelines for all Staff in school in the administering of First Aid, and to determine whether the child needs ‘First-Aid’ or merely ‘Pastoral Care.’
+The Aim of this Policy is to set out guidelines for all Staff in school in the administering of First Aid, and to determine whether or not the child is in need of ‘First-Aid’ or merely ‘Pastoral Care’.
 Having such clarity will help us to ensure we are providing the best possible provision for safeguarding our pupils.
-This is in line with the DFE (Department for Education) ‘Guidance for Safer Working Practice for Adults who Work with Children Young People (page 22, DFE, 2007)
+This is in line with the DFE document ‘Guidance for Safer Working Practice for Adults who Work with Children Young People (page 22, DFE, 2007)

 This policy is based on the Statutory Framework for the Early Years Foundation Stage, advice from the Department for Education on first aid in schools and health and safety in schools, and the following legislation: